cggillotti/rpgmaker-mz-spell-check/README.md

 <img width="505" alt="Ignore process" src="https://user-images.githubusercontent.com/7127233/156056366-a55ecb4d-f193-4af8-9d27-b9951235fc31.png">

+### Scan default /datasources but only the Actors.json
+- node rpgm_spellcheck.js -f Actor

+### Scan custom directory but only the Actors.json
+- node rpgm_spellcheck.js -fd Actor /path/to/datafiles

 ## Notes
 If you're on windows with an ubuntu subsystem you may need to navigate to your files with /mnt/[DISK LETTER]